-Turn your yard into a paradise using these DIY tips.
+Turn your yard into a paradise using these easy DIY tips.

 Whether it's improving your garden or making your patio BBQ-friendly, these clever tips will have you taking your space to the next level, all for practically nothing.